-Over the course of the week we didn’t buy one thing that came in a plastic bag, bottle or wrapper.
+Over the course of the week, during our family sustainability challenge, we didn’t buy one thing that came in a plastic bag, bottle or wrapper.

 We bought meat from a local butcher and took along a reusable plastic tub to bring it home in — and OK — it was still plastic, but it was something we already had and wasn’t thrown away once we’d bought the food home.